WalletScrutiny/WalletScrutinyCom/_hardware/iota.esp32.md

 ## Analysis

-The IOTA ESP32 is a do-it-yourself project specifically meant for the IOTA cryptocurrency.
-Other do-it-yourself projects can make use of the ESP32 to make a bitcoin watch only hardware wallet.
+The IOTA ESP32 is a do-it-yourself project exclusively for the IOTA cryptocurrency.